 However, find cobwebs on the walls and a concierge twiddling his thumbs… well you get the picture.
 With that 7 second rule mentioned above floating in every top hoteliers mind, it’s understandable that a lot of thought is put into designing the perfect hotel lobby, and listed below is a selection of some of their best efforts.

 Four Seasons Hotel George V – Paris

 The Four Seasons’ ever changing lobby is an unofficial attraction in Paris.
-Every month 9000 flowers are brought in from Holland, placed in the care of Artistic Director Jeff Leatham and crafted into something new.
-Essential to the George V’s spirit, the display ensures that no two stays at the George V is the same.
-The only constant, is perfection.
+Every month, 9000 flowers are brought in from Holland, placed in the care of Artistic Director Jeff Leatham and crafted into something new.
+Essential to the George V’s spirit, the display ensures that no two stays at the hotel is the same.
+The only constant is perfection.
 Even if you haven’t booked a room for the night (and you’d be missing out) it’s impossible not to pop in for a peak at the beautiful display.

 Mandarin Oriental Tokyo